MicrosoftDocs/Devices-docs/surface-hub/troubleshoot-surface-hub-not-updating.md

 If your Surface Hub isn't automatically installing Windows Updates, follow the troubleshooting steps on this page.

 ## Verify current Surface Hub build number ##
-First determine the OS build number the Surface Hub is currently running.
-You can do this in-person by going to **Settings > Surface Hub > About**.
+First, determine the OS build number the Surface Hub is currently running.
+You can do this in-person via **Settings > Surface Hub > About**.

 :::image type="content" source="images/surface-hub-os-build.png" alt-text="Image showing where to find current Surface Hub OS build number.":::

-If the Surface Hub is Azure AD joined, you can verify the OS build number by navigating to the [Azure portal](https://portal.azure.com/), select **Devices > All Devices** and locate the Surface Hub.
+If the Surface Hub is Azure AD joined, you can verify the OS build number by navigating to the [Azure portal](https://portal.azure.com/), Select **Devices > All Devices** and locate the Surface Hub.

 :::image type="content" source="images/intune-os-version.png" alt-text="Image showing how to find OS build number of a device in Azure.":::

 Compare the OS build number the Surface Hub is running with the [Surface Hub update history](/surface-hub/surface-hub-update-history) page to see which updates are missing.
 The current Surface Hub OS version is [Windows 10 Team 2022 Update](/surface-hub/surface-hub-2022-update) (22H2 / 19045).
-More details can be found in our video on how to [verify a Surface Hub is fully updated](https://www.youtube.com/watch?v=rxL5cUS_3TA).
+More details on how to do this are covered in the [verify a Surface Hub is fully updated](https://www.youtube.com/watch?v=rxL5cUS_3TA) video.

 ## Network requirements and troubleshooting ##
 If your organization uses a proxy or firewall, ensure the necessary [connection endpoints for Windows 10 Enterprise](/windows/privacy/manage-windows-21h2-endpoints) and [Windows Updates endpoints](/troubleshoot/windows-client/deployment/windows-update-issues-troubleshooting#device-cant-access-update-files) are accessible by the Surface Hub.